-Courses of Study for High School Graduates.
+Courses of Study for High School and College Graduates.

-ELEMENTARY COURSE-OF NE YEA R.
+ELEMENTARY COURSE-ONE YEAR.

+Psychology and General Methods 120

+Methods in Drawing 30

+Methods in Reading 30

+Reviews and Methods in Geography 60

+Reviews and Methods in Grammar 60

+Methods in Elementary Science 60

+Lectures on School Management 30

+Reviews and Methods in Arithmetic 60

+Methods in Vocal Music 30

+Model Teaching 90

+and the second balance between the second of

+ADVANCED COURSE-TWO YEARS.

+FIRST YEAR.

-Psychology and General Methods - all and my 120
+Psychology and General Methods 120

 Methods in Drawing 60

-Methods in Reading - II di 60

-Reviews and Methods in Geography .
-10.00 100 60
+Reviews and Methods in Geography 60

-Reviews and Methods in Grammar - H SHE 60
+Reviews and Methods in Grammar 120

-Methods in Elementary Science - 60

-Lectures on School Management - Maria.
-60

-Reviews and Methods in Arithmetic - 1001 60

-Methods in Vocal Music ed and 60

-Model Teaching 60

-published salari kalantari ker udin nga salari

-ADVANCED COURSE-TWO) Y EARS 3.

-FIRST YEAR.

-Pyschology and General Methods - 120

-Methods in Drawing - 60

-Review and Methods in Geography - 60

-Review and Methods in History - - .
-(1) 60
+Reviews and Methods in History 60

-Review and Methods in Grammar - 120

-Lectures on School Management - 30
+Lectures on School Management 30

-Reviews and Methods in Arithmetic - 60
+Reviews and Methods in Arithmetic 60

-Methods in Vocal Music - 60
+Methods in Vocal Music 60

 SECOND YEAR.
+00

-Methods in Literary Interpretation - des .
+Methods in Literary Interpretation - 90

+Laboratory Methods in Elementary Science 60

 60

-Laboratory Methods in Elementary Science ' 60

-Advanced Psychology, Primary Methods an hild-S tudy 120
+Advanced Psychology, Child Study and Primary Methods Model Teaching 120

-Model Teaching - 120
+120

-Science of Education and Ethics 1000 60
+Philosophy of Education and Ethics 60

 History of Education 60

-Social Science 60
+60

+Rhetorical Exercises, Chorns Practice, Physical Tr rain-